satoshinakamoto007/sol2uml/README.md

 Lines:
 - Solid lines for
     - link the contract types of storage (state) variables.
-This can be linked to contracts, interfaces or libraries.
+This can be linked to contracts, interfaces, libraries or file level structs and enums.
     - generalisations of contracts and abstract contracts.
-    - aggregated structs and enums
+    - aggregated contract level structs and enums.
 - Dashed lines for
     - generalisations of interfaces.
     - types of memory variables.